danielzsh/danielz.sh/src/content/blog/fft.md

 _Note that the rightmost function is only drawn with $t \in [0, 100]$; try increasing that right endpoint!_

-You may have noticed that all the circles are centered at the origin.
+You may have noticed that all the graph are centered at the origin.
 Why is this the case?
 What does this imply about the "2D function" $F(t)$?

 ## The Big Idea